TheSuperHackers/GeneralsControlBar/ControlBarHDZH/ReleaseUnpacked/ReadMe.txt

 This pack improves texture quality by 150-200% on Control Bar only.
 Uses textures 4 times larger than usual.
 Use with high resolution only.
 If you play with 800x600 then this pack has no effect.
-Game will use more process memory.

 -----------------------------------------------------------------------------------------------